underscope/vuex-module/README.md

 export default build()
 ```

-Getters, actions and mutations will be prefixed with with
+Getters, actions and mutations will be prefixed with
 module name resulting with: `products/all`, and
 `products/fetch` methods.